alifbinhossain/alifbinhossain/README.md

 - 🌱 I’m currently learning React JS 🤑
 - ❤️ I love to create components, and building fun experiments
 - 🥅 2022 Goals: Become a Junior Frontend Developer
+- 💻 I love to exploring new tech stack and building cool stuffs.
+- 📰 Reading tech documentations whenever possible.
-- ⚡ Fun fact: Equal is Not Always Equal in Javascript.
+- ⚡ Fun fact: Equal is Not Always Equal in Javascript.🤣

 ### Connect with me: